If you like what you found here :

 I like to test software, especially the raw developers, photo organizers and editors.
 This post will be on a constant update.

-The comments here should not be taken as reviews.
-They are just brief comments based on my own experience with them.
+The comments here should not be taken as reviews, but like brief comments based on my own experience with them.

 Reasons why I would never use a subscription-based software, aka SAAS (software as a service)